 M.A.
-Clinical Mental Health Counseling - Chicago
+Clinical Mental Health Counseling, Chicago Campus

 Promote mental wellness, prevention, and resilience in individuals and communities through mental health counseling in a variety of settings.